Criticism of Jesus: Ignorance and anger

 Dayananda Saraswati, a 19th-century philosopher and the founder of Arya Samaj, in his book Satyarth Prakash, criticized Christianity and described Jesus as a "great thing in a country of uneducated savages":

 All Christian missionaries say that Jesus was a very calm and peace-loving person.
 But in reality he was a hot-tempered person destitute of knowledge and who behaved like a wild savage.
 This shows that Jesus was neither the son of God, nor had he any miraculous powers.
 He did not possess the power to forgive sins.
 The righteous people do not stand in need of any mediator like Jesus.
 Jesus came to spread discord which is going on everywhere in the world.
 Therefore, it is evident that the hoax of Christ's being the Son of God, the knower of the past and the future, the forgiver of sin, has been set up falsely by his disciples.
 In reality, he was a very ordinary ignorant man, neither learned nor a yogi.

 Saraswati asserted that Jesus was not an enlightened man either, and that if Jesus was a son of God, God would have saved him at the time of his death, and he would not have suffered from severe mental and physical pain at last moments.

 Some authors argue that God had good reasons not to save Jesus:

-If head saved himself, he could not have saved others; the only way he could save others was precisely by not saving himself.
+If he had saved himself, he could not have saved others; the only way he could save others was precisely by not saving himself.

-Unfulfilled predictions of the second coming
+Second coming

-In the 1927 essay Why I Am Not a Christian, Bertrand Russell pointed to parts of the gospel where Jesus could be interpreted as saying that his second coming would occur in the lifetime of some of his listeners.
-He concludes from this that Jesus' prediction was incorrect and thus that Jesus was "not so wise as some other people have been, and He was certainly not superlatively wise".
+Craig A. Evans writes that Jesus in Matthew appears to promise for his followers the return of the son of man was to happen before the generation he is preaching to vanishes.
+Some scholars see these predictions as mistaken, while many others view it from the perspective of the conditional nature of judgement prophecy.

-Russell also expresses doubt over the historical existence of Jesus and questions the morality of religion: "I say quite deliberately that the Christian religion, as organized in its churches, has been and still is the principal enemy of moral progress in the world."
+In his 1927 essay Why I Am Not a Christian, Bertrand Russell believed that Jesus' predictions were incorrect.
+He thus characterized Jesus as being "not so wise as some other people have been, and he was certainly not superlatively wise".
+Russell also expressed doubts over the historicity of Jesus, and saw the organized Christian religion as being against moral progress.